What is Busy on Busy in Microsoft Teams?

 Busy on Busy (sometimes written as busy-on-busy) is the name given to the feature in Microsoft Teams, where second incoming calls can be automatically rejected when a user is already in a call or meeting.

-Busy on Busy settings controls if the client shows any subsequent incoming calls or meeting requests.
-What happens to these other incoming calls depends on a combination of the user’s calling policy and call settings but they are either rejected outright with a busy tone or obey the user’s configured unanswered call-answering rules.
+Busy on Busy settings control if the client displays any subsequent incoming calls or meeting requests.
+What happens to these incoming secondary calls depends on a combination of the user’s calling policy and personal call settings but they are either rejected outright with a busy tone or obey the user’s “unanswered” call-answering rules.

-Can the Microsoft Teams client be in more than one call or meeting at a time?
+Can the Microsoft Teams client be in multiple calls or meetings at a time?

 Why do you need Busy on Busy settings?

 Some people do not like being disturbed when they are already on a call, so they do not want to receive more incoming calls or meeting invites.
-On the other hand, others may want to see all incoming calls so they can choose which one is more important or relevant for them.
+On the other hand, others may want to see all incoming calls to choose which one is more important or relevant for them.

 This expectation from users about how secondary incoming calls are handled can be quite a cultural hot potato as it can appear rude if you are allowed to be distracted or disturbed during a call with someone.
 When considering how to configure this for your tenant, it is essential to check in with different groups of users about what they would expect to happen before applying a blanket global policy that might not be suitable for everyone.